mazetoken/mminer/README.md

 - generateV1.ts - Mminer works with a modified* grpc-bchrpc-node 0.11.3 (https://github.com/simpleledgerinc)

-_*SkipSlpValidityChecks is set to "true" and should be set to "false" when BCHD instances support SLP indexing)_
+_*SkipSlpValidityChecks is set to "true".
+If BCHD instances support SLP indexing you can install the new version of grpc-bchrpc-node `npm i grpc-bchrpc-node@0.11.5`_

 - NFT1-Group Token mining